-- 1. A dedicated staff member working across all three Councils staff are identifying funds to enable a shared part-time staff member. - 2.
-An action plan with joint-Council and three individual-Council action plans community consultation and council workshops have identified initial actions which could form the basis of this action plan once the strategy has been approved - Project funding some project funding may be available on application from the Office for Seniors - 4.
+- 1. Dedicated staff - 2.
+A joint Council action plan and three individual-Council action plans.
+Community consultation and council workshops have identified initial actions which could form the basis of this action plan once the strategy has been approved - 3.
+Project funding some project funding may be available on application from the Office for Seniors - 4.
 A monitoring and evaluation plan to be developed in relation to the action plan. - 5.
-Governance and oversight for each Council with the appropriate Group ie. MDC Wellbeing Strategy Group, CDC Policy and Strategy Group and the SWDC Community Safety and Resilience Working Party.
+Governance and oversight for each Council with the appropriate Group ie. MDC Strategy and Policy Group, CDC Policy and Strategy Group and SWDC Community Safety and Resilience Working Party.